dwreeves/dbt_linreg/README.md

 There are currently two valid methods for calculating regression coefficients:

 - `chol`: Uses Cholesky decomposition to calculate the pseudo-inverse.
-- `fwl`: Uses a "Frisch univariate regressions
+- `fwl`: Uses a "Frisch-Waugh-Lowell" approach, which consists of calculating univariate regressions to get multiple regression coefficients.

 ## `chol` method